ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 b. *Legal council.*-For several reasons, the statutes of the various States prescribe certain restrictions in the hours and conditions of employment of women and minors in industry.
 Other restrictions are brought about through regulations issued by various authorized Federal and State agencies, by agreements with trade unions, and in other ways.
 Many of these regulations and restrictions are expedient rather than necessary to the well-being of either the Nation or the workers.
 In a national emergency much of this expediency is lost and the operation of some of these regulations and restrictions may well be suspended.

-This division has the double function of recommending in appro- priate cases the suspension in whole or in part of such restrictions and, with the cooperation of the division of public relations, of secur- ing the approval of public opinion to the action taken.
+This division has the double function of recommending in appropriate cases the suspension in whole or in part of such restrictions and, with the cooperation of the division of public relations, of securing the approval of public opinion to the action taken.

 ### 3. Administrative agencies.

-a. *Woman wage-earner's division.*-In normal times there are ap- proximately 10,000,000 women and girls over 16 years of age employed in industry, commerce, and the professions.
-The specific mis- sion of this division is to divert the greatest possible number of these, particularly those engaged in mechanical and correlated scientific work, to munitions and essential civilian industries.
+a. *Woman wage-earner's division.*-In normal times there are approximately 10,000,000 women and girls over 16 years of age employed in industry, commerce, and the professions.
+The specific mission of this division is to divert the greatest possible number of these, particularly those engaged in mechanical and correlated scientific work, to munitions and essential civilian industries.
 This task will be largely educational in cooperation with the division of public relations.
-The division also must be prepared to undertake an active recruiting campaign in cooperation with the employment service for the securing, training, and infiltration of women, not gainfully em- ployed, into industry, commerce, and auxiliary services to fill vacan- cies caused by the withdrawal of men to the colors and to provide for the labor expansion of many essential industries.
+The division also must be prepared to undertake an active recruiting campaign in cooperation with the employment service for the securing, training, and infiltration of women, not gainfully employed, into industry, commerce, and auxiliary services to fill vacancies caused by the withdrawal of men to the colors and to provide for the labor expansion of many essential industries.
 The work of the division will be divided among three sections:-
->(1) Section of women labor employed in commercial and rou- tine office occupations.
+>(1) Section of women labor employed in commercial and routine office occupations.
 This section recommends methods to meet the needs of war and essential civilian industries for trained women.
-This includes the trans- fer of women factory workers from plants of lesser to those of greater essentiality.
+This includes the transfer of women factory workers from plants of lesser to those of greater essentiality.
-> (2) Section of highly trained women labor employed in ad- ministrative, professional, and scientific research posi- tions.-This section recommends methods to meet the needs of essential industries for women of exceptional training in highly specialized fields.
+> (2) Section of highly trained women labor employed in administrative, professional, and scientific research positions.-This section recommends methods to meet the needs of essential industries for women of exceptional training in highly specialized fields.
-> (3) Section of woman labor required for service with troops.— This section is charged with locating women who com- ply with the occupational specifications of the War and Navy Departments, and aiding any agencies of these De- partments which may be established for the purpose of recruiting women of such classifications for duty with the armed forces.
+> (3) Section of woman labor required for service with troops.— This section is charged with locating women who comply with the occupational specifications of the War and Navy Departments, and aiding any agencies of these Departments which may be established for the purpose of recruiting women of such classifications for duty with the armed forces.

 b. *Social and economic welfare division.*-The accumulation of large numbers of women in restricted industrial areas to meet the labor demands of expanded essential industries presents serious problems in the maintenance of their social and economic welfare.
-This division through decentralized welfare units working under State organizations maintains social welfare agencies within the va- rious industrial facilities as well as providing for social contact and aid during the leisure hours of employed women.
+This division through decentralized welfare units working under State organizations maintains social welfare agencies within the various industrial facilities as well as providing for social contact and aid during the leisure hours of employed women.

 c. *Minors division.*-While the employment of children under the age of 16 years in industry or agriculture will be avoided wherever possible, it must be recognized from the beginning that the nature of the emergency may require such employment in its later stages.
 In the earlier stages, minors over 18 years of age, and in some cases over 16 years, can be utilized to advantage.
 The safeguarding of the morals and the physical health of such employed minors is the subject of the particular study of this division.
 This division further recommends regulations covering the employment of minors and their training for such employment, and lists classes of occupations from which they should be excluded.